The Lessons of History

 History repeats itself in the large because human nature changes with geological leisureliness, and man is equipped to respond in stereotyped ways to frequently occurring situations and stimuli like hunger, danger, and sex.
 But in a developed and complex civilization individuals are more differentiated and unique than in a primitive society, and many situations contain novel circumstances requiring modifications of instinctive response; custom recedes, reasoning spreads; the results are less predictable.
 There is no certainty that the future will repeat the past.
 Every year is an adventure.

 No matter how hard we try to compare past market events to what’s going on today, it’ll never be exact.
-Partially because the amount of market history we have to draw from is so limited.
+Part of the reason is because the amount of market history we have to draw from is limited.

-But mainly because history is not like the wheel of a bike going around endlessly, where the same spoke always makes it back to the top.
+But it’s primarily because history is not like the wheel of a bike going around endlessly, where the same spoke always makes it back to the top.
 It ebbs and flows.

 It’s closer to a process of growth and decay.
-Combined with the natural tendencies of evolution — competition, survival, etc. — in biology it creates variation.
+The natural tendencies of evolution — competition, survival, etc. — in biology combined with its participants’ influence creates variation.

 So the present isn’t a repeat of some past event, it’s the product of all the things that came before it.
 Of course, that makes predicting the future especially inconvenient.
 And because we don’t know what happens next, diversification becomes more important.